Stop Spam in Pardot Forms: CAPTCHA & Bot Protection

 Online forms are easy targets for bots and can fill your database with spam prospects.
 Imagine a marketing resource spending time filtering out spam submissions from contact forms.
 It’s a sheer waste of time, effort and resource cost.

-Spam form is one of the common challenges faced by Pardot Admins and is certainly detrimental to your automation system.
+Spam form submissions are one of the most common challenges faced by Pardot admins and can significantly impact your marketing automation system.
+With the right Pardot implementation and configuration, businesses can reduce spam entries and improve lead quality.
 A spam form once submitted and categorised as a prospect can become a part of your automation and assignment rules.
 It might enter into your CRM as well.

 5 proven ways to thwart spam form submission in Pardot: